nce/oci-free-cloud-k8s/README.md

 ## Teleport
 ### Prerequisites
 In it's current state, teleports want to setup a wildcard domain like `*.teleport.example.com`.
 With OracleCloud managing my dns, this is not possible, as `cert-manager` is not able, to do a `dns` challenge against orcale dns.
 I've now switched to Cloudflare (also to mitigate costs of a few cents).

 ### Create local user

 ```
+# follow the setup process in the browser
 k --kubeconfig ~/.kube/oci.kubeconfig exec -n teleport -ti deployment/teleport-cluster-auth -- tctl users add nce --roles=access,editor,auditor

+# login from the cli
+tsh login --proxy teleport.nce.wtf:443 --auth=local --user nce teleport.nce.wtf
 ```

 # Cost